 The Best Music Boxes: a Round Up

-Isabel turned me onto Trousselier and I almost didn’t share it because it was like they were speaking a whole other language over there.
-Then I saw the little American flag in the upper right hand corner.
-These are beautiful music boxes.
-I usually try to pick a favorite from each store and then let you browse the rest on your own, but the site is a little difficult to naviage and I love so many I’m showing you a few from the site.
+Isabel turned me onto a site called Trousselier (There is an English option in the upper right hand corner.)
+They have beautiful music boxes.
+I usually try to pick a favorite from each store and then let you browse the rest on your own, but the site is a little difficult to navigate and I love so many I’m showing you a few from the site.

 Growing up, my neighbor Kelly had a music box where two figures would dance on top of a mirrored surface as the music went.
 I am ashamed to say I had envy in my heart for that music box.
 It seemed like magic and we’d watch it for hours.
 The best was when we realized you could make refrigerator magnets dance to the music as well.
 This cat and mouse version is adorable.
 The design on the box is a little more whimsical than the cat and owl box.